 - Ernst-Abbe-University of Applied Sciences Jena, Department of Social Work, Jena (Germany)

-- Hanzehogeschool Groningen, Univ. of Appl.
-Sciences, School of Social Studies, Groningen (The Netherlands)
+- Hanzehogeschool Groningen, University of Applied Sciences, School of Social Studies, Groningen (The Netherlands)

 - Humak University of Applied Sciences, NGO and Youth Work Unit, Helsinki (Finland)

-- PXL Hogeschool Limburg, School of Social Work, Hasselt (Belgium)
+- PXL University College of Applied Sciences and Arts, Department PXL-Social Work, Hasselt (Belgium)

-- University College Lillebaelt, Department of Social Work, Odense (Denmark)
+- UCL University College, Department of Social Work, Odense (Denmark)

-- University College of South East Norway, School of Social Work, Porsgrunn (Norway)
+- UCLL – University College Leuven-Limburg, School of Social Work, Leuven (Belgium)

 - University of Applied Sciences Emden/Leer, Department of Social Work, Emden (Germany)